-The Chess Group leadership team is fully committed to ensuring continued and effective implementation of this policy and expects all Chess Group people and third parties to share in this commitment.
+The Chess Group leadership team is fully committed to ensuring continued and effective implementation of this policy and expects all Chess Group peolple and third parties to share in this commitment.
 Any breach of this policy will be taken seriously and may result in disciplinary action or business sanction.

-3.1Governance
+3.1.
+Governance

-3.1.1 Data Protection Officer
+3.1.1.
+Data Protection Officer

 To demonstrate our commitment to data protection, and to enhance the effectiveness of our compliance efforts, the Chess Group has appointed a Data Protection Officer.
 The Data Protection Officer operates with independence and is supported by suitability skilled individuals granted all necessary authority.
-The Data Protection Officer reports to the Chief Operating Officer.
+The Data Protection Officer reports to the Head of Business Improvement.
 The Data Protection Officer's duties include:

-- Informing and advising the Chess Group and its people who carry out processing pursuant to data protection regulations, national law or European Union based data protection provisions: - Ensuring the alignment of this policy with data protection regulations, national law or European Union based data protection provisions: - Providing guidance with regards to carrying out Data Protection Impact Assessments (DPIAs); - Providing guidance with regards to carrying out International Data Transfer Assessments (IDTAs); - Acting as a point of contact for and cooperating with Data Protection Authorities (DPAs) in the UK, EU and any other location as required; - Determining the need for notifications to one or more DPAs as a result of the Chess Group's current or intended personal data processing activities; - Making and keeping current notifications to one or more DPAs as a result of the Chess Group's current or intended personal data processing activities; - · The establishment and operation of a system providing prompt and appropriate responses to data subject access requests; - Informing senior managers, leaders, and directors of the Chess Group of any potential corporate, civil and criminal penalties which may be levied against the Chess Group and/or its people for violation of applicable data protection laws.
+- Informing and advising the Chess Group and its people who carry out processing pursuant to data protection regulations, national law or European Union based data protection provisions; - Ensuring the alignment of this policy with data protection regulations, national law or European Union based data protection provisions; - Providing guidance with regards to carrying out Data Protection Impact Assessments (DPIAs); - · Acting as a point of contact for and cooperating with Data Protection Authorities (DPAs); - Determining the need for notifications to one or more DPAs as a result of the Chess Group's current or intended personal data processing activities; - Making and keeping current notifications to one or more DPAs as a result of the Chess Group's current or intended personal data processing activities; - The establishment and operation of a system providing prompt and appropriate responses to data subject access requests; - Informing senior managers, leaders, and directors of the Chess Group of any potential corporate, civil and criminal penalties which may be levied against the Chess Group and/or its people for violation of applicable data protection laws.